playandprosper/sponsor-i18n/README.md

 The **i18n** application is used in conjunction with the [php-avc](https://github.com/playandprosper/sponsor-avc) Model View Controller framework.
 It is compatible with **Ruby on Rails** and other `i18n` components.
 In fact, [php-avc](https://github.com/playandprosper/sponsor-avc) has a customized `i18n.php` helper script that interfaces with the engine itself, to provide an easier templating experience to the PHP framework.
 In Ruby, the [i18n-rubygem](https://github.com/playandprosper/i18n-rubygem) package is designed to provide that `i18n.php` interface into the **i18n** binary to the Rails framework.
 You can bring the **i18n** binary to any front end system.
 It's a basic HTTP GET request to `127.0.0.1:8888/en_US?key=&text=&context=` in order to get back the translated value.
 You can also hit `127.0.0.1:8888/meta?key=<key>` to extract data points like `language`, `country`, `currency`, `flag`, `bcp`, `capitol`, `tz`, `short`.
 Replace `<key>` with any one of them and the body of the request contains the value of the metadata property itself.
 The `flag` returns with a literal emoji like `🇺🇸`.

 By sponsoring the repository, you're not buying a copy of the source code for ownership.
-You're leasing a use license under BUSL 1.1 until it becomes open source on 11/11/2033.
+You're being granted a limited use license under BUSL 1.1 until it becomes open source on 11/11/2033.
 Without sponsorship, permission to run and use the binary is prohibited.
 To begin using **i18n** in _any capacity_ please select the $666/mo option here 👉🏻 https://github.com/sponsors/andreimerlescu.
 Sponsorship grants you read-only access to the _source code_ of i18n and it unlocks the binary download links below.

 Now, let me show you what you're sponsoring!
 When you see it live on the [Play and Prosper](https://playandprospertherapy.com/) website, it'll sell itself, but until that day arrives, this page will have to do until then.